Software companies that transformed into hardware companies and vice versa

 The current vision: towards a future of total integration

-The future of the industry points to ever-increasing integration between hardware and software.
-The demand for customization, efficiency, and security makes it essential to master both areas together.
+The future of the industry points to increasing integration between hardware and software.
+The demand for customization, efficiency, and security makes mastery of both areas essential.

 Rapid strategies, acquisitions, and adaptations in a changing environment will remain key to maintaining innovation and leadership.